Symmetry resolved entanglement in Lifshitz field theories: Symmetry resolved entanglement in complex Lifshitz harmonic chain

 Furthermore, the right panel of Fig. \ref{fig:deltaSnellq} illustrates the behavior of the symmetry-resolved R\'enyi entropies as functions of the dynamical exponent $z$ for several fixed values of the charge $q$ and R\'enyi index $n$.
 Consistent with the trends observed for the entanglement entropy, we find that at small values of $z$, the symmetry-resolved R\'enyi entropies exhibit a noticeable dependence on the charge sector, reflecting a nonuniform distribution of entanglement among the different $U(1)$ sectors.
 However, as $z$ increases, this dependence gradually weakens, and the different charge sectors tend to contribute equally to the total R\'enyi entropy.
 This behavior clearly indicates the emergence of an approximate equipartition of entanglement in the large-$z$ limit, in full agreement with the results discussed previously for the charged moments and the symmetry-resolved entanglement entropy.

 Interestingly, this behavior becomes more pronounced as the mass parameter decreases.
 An explicit illustration of this behavior is presented in Fig.~\ref{fig:S1qz}, where one can clearly observe that approaching the Lifshitz fixed point enhances the degree of equipartition among the charge sectors.
 In particular, as the dynamical exponent increases, the symmetry-resolved entanglement entropy tends toward an almost uniform distribution, signaling a stronger manifestation of equipartition in the critical regime.
+It is worth noting that for the relativistic critical scalar ($z=1$, $m=0$), equipartition holds to all orders in the UV cutoff as a consequence of representation theory \cite{DiGiulio:2022jjd,Northe:2023khz}.
+To examine whether a similar property extends to our non-relativistic setup, we have tested the UV cutoff dependence by varying $\ell$ with fixed $m\ell$ and $\ell/N$.
+Within numerical precision, the equipartition behavior remains unchanged, indicating that it is not an artifact of the UV cutoff.

 To conclude this section, we comment on the behavior of the configurational and fluctuation entropies in the nonrelativistic regime.
 Figure \ref{fig:SfScStotz} shows the dependence of these quantities on the dynamical exponent and the length of the entangling region for various parameter choices.
 For completeness, we also include the total entanglement entropy, consistent with Eq.~\eqref{EEdecompose}.
 A key observation is that, for small values of $z$, the fluctuation entropy $S_f$ exceeds the configurational entropy $S_c$, whereas for larger $z$, this relation is reversed, yielding $S_c > S_f$.
 Both $S_c$ and $S_f$ increase monotonically with the dynamical exponent; however, only $S_c$ continues to grow without bound, while $S_f$ exhibiting an approximately linear scaling at large $z$.
 Consequently, in this limit, $S_f \ll S_c$, indicating that the contribution from charge fluctuations within the subsystem to the total entanglement entropy becomes negligible as the Lifshitz exponent increases.
 Interestingly, as discussed in \cite{Wiseman:2003qje,Barghathi:2018idr}, the configurational entropy corresponds to the operationally accessible part of the entanglement entropy.
 Therefore, we expect $S_c$ to become increasingly significant in nonrelativistic settings — a point that deserves further investigation.
 In addition, the right panel demonstrates that in the limit of small subsystem length, charge fluctuations dominate the total entanglement entropy, whereas the configurational entropy, which corresponds to the operationally accessible portion, is significantly reduced.